MarkDuLJ/ApolloFeration/README.md

-# Voyage I: Federation from Day One
+# This is an Apollo Federation practice based on Apollo tutorials

 Welcome to FlyBy, the companion app of Odyssey Voyage I!
 You can find the [course lessons and instructions in Odyssey](https://odyssey.apollographql.com/federation-part1/), Apollo's learning platform.